ljsinclair/featurebase-docs/docs/concepts/concepts-home.md

 ## Database normalization in relation to data cardinality

-Raw data may represent cardinality with duplications and redundant data.
-This data is said to be **unnormalized**.

-Database normalization has a set of **normal forms** or rules which govern how data is represented.
-The **first normal form** provides rules that include:
+Database normalization has a set of **normal forms** which provide guidance on how data is represented.

+The **first normal form** provides guidance on:
 * arranging data into two dimensions
 * the use of relation names, attributes and keys to reference rows

 This set of rules means:
-* High cardinality data requires no alteration
+* High cardinality data requires no alteration (because there is no duplication and the relationships are one-to-one)
+* Low cardinality data that has one-to-many or many-to-many relationships are:
-* Low cardinality data is recreated into separate two dimensional tables and relationships are maintained using keys
+  * inserted into separate two dimensional tables, and
+  * relationships are maintained using keys

 ## Benefits and costs of data normalization